-The matching principle requires that revenues and any related expenses be recognized together in the same period.
-Thus, if there is a cause-and-effect relationship between revenue and the expenses, record them at the same time.
+The matching principle requires that revenues and any related expenses be recognized together in the same reporting period.
+Thus, if there is a cause-and-effect relationship between revenue and certain expenses, then record them at the same time.
 If there is no such relationship, then charge the cost to expense at once.
-This is one of the most essential concepts in accounting, since it mandates that the entire effect of a transaction be recorded within the same reporting period.
+This is one of the most essential concepts in accrual basis accounting, since it mandates that the entire effect of a transaction be recorded within the same reporting period.

 Here are several examples of the matching principle: